 This ayah refers to the story of the Hijra (migration), when the Prophet (peace be on him) migrated from Makkah to Madinah after delivering the word of Allah Almighty day and night for 13 years since he had received it for the first time at the age of 40.

-Two years before the migration a delegation from Madinah came to perform Hajj and the Prophet (peace be on him) introduced them to the message of Islam, and they pledged their allegiance to him.
+Two years before the migration a delegation from Madinah came to perform Hajj and the Prophet (peace be on him) introduced them to the message of Islam is a place called Al-‘Aqabah, and they accepted Islam and pledged their allegiance to him.
 The following year a larger delegation came and did the same.
 Then the Prophet (peace be on him) sought permission from Allah Almighty to migrate to Madinah.

 Makkah was the most beloved place to the Prophet’s (peace be on him) heart, and when he left Makkah, said: